Jbonez87/dotfiles/README.md

 ## Shells

 This is where the `bash_profile`, `zshrc` and `zshenv` templates are stored.
 In the future, logic will be added to move these to your home directory where they can be sourced in the terminal depending on your shell preference.

+## VS Code

+All VS Code snippets, settings and launch JSON files will be stored here.